jumanah2004/ESP32-Servo-Web-Control/README.md

 3. Use the **Open** and **Close** buttons on the control panel to move the servo and toggle the LEDs.
 4. The status badge at the top updates automatically to reflect the device's current state.

+💡 You can also preview the control panel design (UI only, without controlling the actual device) without connecting to the Badr_Servo WiFi, by visiting: https://jumanah.free.je/a/?i=1

 ## 🧠 How It Works

 - The ESP32 runs a lightweight `WebServer` on port 80.